Frequently Asked Questions (Secondary Section)

-- No. There is no GAT or general academic selection tests for CHS’ 2018 DSA process.
+- No. There is no GAT or general academic selection tests for CHS’ 2019 DSA process.
 This has being the case since 2017.
-However, specific DSA category may have its own selection test for talent area, e.g. Leadership Interview Rounds, sports trial, music audition.
+However, specific DSA category may have its own selection test for talent area, e.g. leadership interview rounds, sports trial, music audition.

-(B2) If I / my son accept(s) CHS’ offer for DSA-Sec (IP/OP-Performing Arts) / (IP/OP-Sports) based on my / his audition for “X” CCA, do I/ does he need to join this CCA?
+(B2) If my son accept(s) CHS’ offer for DSA-Sec (IP/OP-Performing Arts) / (IP/OP-Sports) based on my / his audition for “X” CCA, does he need to join this CCA?

 - Yes.
-All students who have accepted our DSA-Sec (IP) offer are committed to the development of their specified talent for 6 years: Years 1 to 4 at CHS, and Years 5 and 6 at Eunoia Junior College (EJC), e.g. trumpet player who accepts our DSA-Sec (IP-Performing Arts), with audition for the Symphony Band, must join the Band for his CCA.
+All students who have accepted our DSA-Sec (IP) offers in Performing Arts and Sports are committed to the development of their specified talents in the respective CCAs throughout their years at CHS.They are encouraged to continue to develop the specific talents in Years 5 and 6 at Eunoia Junior College (EJC).
+E.g., a trumpet player who accepts our DSA-Sec (IP-Performing Arts), with audition for the Symphony Band, must join the Band for his CCA at CHS.

-- DSA-Sec (IP) academic talent students, however, can apply to join any CCA (Uniformed Groups, Sports, Performing Arts), pending selection and trials conducted by the various CCAs.
-DSA-Sec (IP – Leadership) students may be admitted on condition of joining certain CCAs, e.g. Scout.
+- DSA-Sec (IP) academic talent students, however, can apply to join any CCA (Uniformed Groups, Sports, Performing Arts, ION), pending selection and trials conducted by the various CCAs.
+DSA-Sec (IP – Leadership) students may be admitted on condition of joining certain CCAs, e.g., Scout.

-- All students who have accepted our DSA-Sec (OP) offer are committed to the development of their specified talent for 4 years, from Sec 1 to Sec 4 at CHS, e.g. dancer who accepts our DSA-Sec (OP-Performing Arts), with audition for the Modern Dance CCA, must join Modern Dance for his CCA.
+- All students who have accepted our DSA-Sec (OP) offer are committed to the development of their specified talents for 4 years, from Sec 1 to Sec 4 at CHS.
+E.g., a dancer who accepts our DSA-Sec (OP-Performing Arts), with audition for the Modern Dance CCA, must join Modern Dance for his CCA.

-(B3) Can I / my son who enters CHS via DSA join more than one CCA?
+(B3) Can my son who enters CHS via DSA join more than one CCA?

-- All successful DSA applicant is committed to the CCA that he has applied for, e.g. if he has trialled for Wushu, then he is expected to join our Wushu CCA.
+- All successful DSA applicants are committed to the CCA that they have applied for, e.g., if he has trialled successfully for Wushu, then he is expected to join our Wushu CCA.

-- For DSA students, their expected commitment to their DSA CCA is high, and joining a 2nd CCA is strongly discouraged.
+- For DSA students, their expected commitment to their DSA CCA is high, and joining a 2nd CCA is not encouraged.

-(B4) Does I / my son need to have offered Higher Chinese in PSLE (as a prerequisite) to apply for any of the DSA-Sec (IP) categories?
+(B4) Does my son need to have offered Higher Chinese in PSLE (as a prerequisite) to apply for any of the DSA-Sec (IP) categories?

-- To apply to any of CHS’ DSA-Sec (IP) categories, your son must qualify for offering HCL in IP Year 1 and 2, although he may not be offering HCL in PSLE, e.g. he has consistently good P5 and P6 CL results that indicate he has strong language foundation to offer HCL in Year 1 and 2.
+- To be shortlisted for any CHS’ DSA-Sec (IP) categories, your son must be assessed to qualify to offer HCL in IP Years 1 and 2, even though he may not be offering HCL in PSLE.
+For example, he should have consistently good P5 and P6 CL results that indicate he has strong language foundation to offer HCL in Years 1 and 2.